remult/remult/docs/interactive/src/content/tutorial/4-concepts/1-relations/1-many-to-one/content.md

 ### Relations in Remult Admin

 Relations are seamlessly integrated into the [Remult Admin UI](https://remult.dev/docs/admin-ui).
-To explore how relations are displayed, simply click the "Remult Admin UI" link at the bottom left of the interface.
+To explore how relations are displayed, simply click the "Remult Admin UI" link at the bottom.